Showing posts with label day trips. Show all posts

 Anyone know what this is?

-It was definately worth the trip y'all!
+It was definitely worth the trip y'all!
 The weather is absolutely picture perfect for Southeast Georgia: blue sky, light breezes, and the smell of Spring in the air.
 Dreamy!!
 The fly in the ointment was the gnats and the sand gnats.
 Once the cool weather is over, they're baaaaaccckkk!
 Yuck!!
 But I'm still glad we went.

 Thanks for visiting. :)